 Manuel will not start the first week, due to injury, but it’s said that he will be the starter once he’s healthy.
 The Bills also have weapons, and Manuel has the ability with his feet, and could add some significant rushing yards and touchdowns to his stats.
 Keep an eye on him.
 Because of the injury, you can likely wait ‘til the last round, unless you’re drafting with a slew of Bills fans.

-Kevin Paul is a freelance sportswriter that is also a Fantasy Football regular, winning a number of various leagues over the years, including last season, when he took a league with a roster that included Aaron Rodgers, Adrian Peterson, Reggie Wayne, Vincent Jackson and Wes Welker.
+Kevin Paul is a freelance sportswriter that is also a Fantasy Football regular.
+He is a regularly league winner, including last season.
+Last year’s team featured a roster of Aaron Rodgers, Adrian Peterson, Reggie Wayne, Vincent Jackson and Wes Welker.
 He’s also posted a combined 417 victories against the spread over the last three NFL seasons.